 Since 1992, approximately 40 non-profit organizations have requested certification as CHDOs in the State of Kansas, although not all are active.
-Currently, 19 certified CHDOs own and manage HOME-assisted rental housing across the state, and approximately 12 are actively involved in the development of new affordable housing.
+Currently, 19 certified CHDOs own and manage HOME-assisted rental housing across the state, and approximately 15 are actively involved in the development of new affordable housing.
 Altogether, over half of the state's 105 counties have HOME-assisted rental housing developed by CHDOs.
-The State continues to award at least 15 percent of its annual HOME allocation to CHDO program activities and no more than five percent of HOME funds to CHDO operating expenses.
+The State has allocated at least 15 percent of HOME funds to CHDO program activities and no more than five percent of HOME funds to CHDO operating expenses.

 CHDOs are eligible to apply for HOME funds only for the activity of rental development.
-CHDOs using HOME funds can leverage those funds with other funding sources such as private mortgages, Tax Credits, Private Activity Bonds, grant funding, etc.
+CHDOs using HOME funds can leverage those funds with other funding sources such as private mortgages, Tax Credits, Private Activity Bonds, grant funding, etc